Estructuras-Arque/TrussSystem/README.md

 This release works for Rhino 6 and Rhino 7 (grasshopper), and the project is steadly in developement,

-This content will be updated progressively, and feel free to contact me if you find yourself contributing on this project,
+This content will be updated progressively.